Dreaming-Codes/Dreaming-Codes/README.md

-18 y/o boy who simply enjoys programming.

-Programming languages I like to use:
-- Rust
-- JavaScript / TypeScript
-- Java
-- Kotlin

-Programming languages I know but generally don't like:
+# Hi there! 👋

+I'm an 18-year-old full-stack developer with a passion for building innovative applications and exploring new technologies.
+I'm most comfortable with Rust, JavaScript/TypeScript, and Java, and I enjoy using these languages to build robust, scalable software.

+In particular, I love Rust for its performance and safety guarantees, and TypeScript for its strong typing and ease of use.
+I also have experience with the following languages, but generally don't enjoy working with them:

 - C++
 - C#
 - Python